ObamaFoundation/actions/health-check/README.md

   2. an `operator` which is any (single) valid JS boolean operator (excluding triple-equals and variants)
   3. a comparison `value`.

 Combining operators and expressions will result in undefined behavior.
-This isn't a fully fleshed-our DSL.
+This isn't a fully fleshed-out DSL.

 Because GH actions is stringly-typed, you do not (and should not) add extra quotes to string values.
 Thus, `version === kjhaskasdfsdfad` is evaluated by the JS interpreter as `'value-from-key-version' === 'kjhaskasdfsdfad'`.
 Booleans, too, are converted to strings: `boolean === true` evaluates as `'value-from-key-boolean' === 'true'`